-“We know it’s important to provide our residents with more than services and a place to live and at our senior living communities,” says Rita Vicary, Vice President of Marketing, Communications, and Sales at Lutheran Senior Services (LSS).
+“We know it’s important to provide our residents with more than services and a place to live and at our senior living communities,” says Maryanne Wallace, Executive Director of Marketing and Communications at Lutheran Senior Services (LSS).
 “We’re focused on caring for the whole person and giving our residents opportunities to reach their full potential.”

 The National Wellness Institute defines wellness as an active process through which people become aware of, and make choices toward, a more successful existence.
 This is done by addressing wellness in all its forms.
 The six dimensions of wellness are physical, social, intellectual, spiritual, emotional, and occupational.